 Cyber Security, Online Safety and Fraud Prevention Expert

-Kathy Macdonald, (M.O.M., MSc.
-CPP), began her career as a police officer in 1988 working the streets as a beat cop in Calgary, Alberta.
-With the advent of the Internet and the World Wide Web, Kathy recognized early on that crime and policing would be changed forever.
-As a result, she set out to learn everything she could about cyber security and the online world.
-As the Calgary Police Service cyber awareness coordinator for over 12 years and a media spokesperson on this subject.
-Furthermore, Kathy has conducted hundreds of interviews, offered safety advice and commentary on technology and cyber crime.
+Kathy Macdonald began her career as a police officer in 1988 working the streets as a beat cop in Calgary, Alberta.
+With the advent of the Internet and the World Wide Web, Kathy recognized early on that crime and policing would be changed forever, and she set out to learn everything she could about cyber security.
+She Calgary Police Service cyber awareness coordinator and media spokesperson for over 12 years.
+Kathy has conducted hundreds of interviews, offered safety advice and commentary on technology and cybercrime.

 Kathy Macdonald’s Awards: